 Neighborhood Schools

 The traditional community school continues to be the most common type of institution of public education today.
 Public schools in a district are typically zones, so those living in the community know which school they are assigned.
 Neighborhood schools allow students the opportunity to make friends with classmates right in their area.
-In some districts, parents are allowed to enroll their children in a school outside their immediate neighborhood, if the chosen school is closer to the parent’s workplace or the parent simply wants his child to attend a different school.
+In some districts, parents can enroll their children in a school outside their immediate neighborhood if the chosen school is closer to the parent’s workplace or if the parent wants his child to attend a different school.

 Charter Schools

-Charter schools began to make an appearance in the 1990s, and their presence has consistently grown in all but 10 states across the country.
+Charter schools began to appear in the 1990s, and their presence has consistently grown in all but ten states nationwide.
 Education Bug lists the states without current charter laws as Alabama, Kentucky, Maine, South Dakota, Washington, Vermont, West Virginia, Nebraska, Montana, and North Dakota.
-Charter schools are public schools, but parents choose to send their children to a charter school, rather than simply attend based on district zoning.
+Charter schools are public schools, but parents choose to send their children to a charter school rather than attend based on district zoning.

-Like other schools, charters receive money from taxes, but they also raise private funding.
-Charter schools must adhere to the goals of their charter, as well as state standards, but maybe exempt from other regulations that typically apply to traditional public schools.
+Like other schools, charters receive money from taxes and raise private funding.
+Charter schools must adhere to their charter's goals and state standards but may be exempt from other regulations that typically apply to traditional public schools.
 Some charter schools focus efforts in a particular area, while others emphasize their learning around a core curriculum that may or may not be used in the rest of the public school system.

 Magnet Schools

-Magnet schools got their start in the 1970s, as a way to encourage diversity within the public school system.
-Today, these schools are often considered to be highly selective, sometimes requiring students to take examinations prior to admittance.
-Magnet schools may also specialize in a particular area, such as technology or the arts.
-These schools may also be attended by any student interested in the education focus, as long as the student meets the school’s individual admission requirements.
+Magnet schools got their start in the 1970s as a way to encourage diversity within the public school system.
+Today, these schools are often considered to be highly selective, sometimes requiring students to take examinations before admittance.
+Magnet schools may also specialize in areas such as technology or the arts.
+Any student interested in the education focus may attend these schools as long as the student meets the school’s admission requirements.

 Alternative Schools